NREL/ROSCO_toolbox/docs/source/install.rst

 CMake for developers/32-bit (Windows) ......................................

 To compile ROSCO on Windows, you first need a Fortran compiler.
-If you need a 32-bit DLL, then we recommend `installing MinGW <http://capsis.cirad.fr/capsis/documentation/mingw-installation>`_ (Section 2) and adding the ``bin`` folder to to your path.
+If you need a 32-bit DLL, then we recommend `installing MinGW <http://capsis.cirad.fr/capsis/documentation/mingw-installation>`_ (Section 2).
 If you require a 64-bit version, you can install the MSYS2 toolchain through conda::

     conda install m2w64-toolchain libpython